eclipse-tractusx/tractus-x-umbrella/docs/user/guides/database-access.md

 3. Test the connection by browsing schemas and running queries.

 For further assistance, refer to the [pgAdmin documentation](https://www.pgadmin.org/docs/).

-## Seeding Databases

-Seeding is the process of populating the system with initial data required for the proper functioning of various components.

 ## NOTICE